| History Walter Dandy was the first to

 quadriparesis, presumably due to spinal cord stretching from the intraoperative

+posture.
 The complications of the

 interhemispheric approach are related to retraction of the parietal lobe, with